You have a tax incentive.

 02

-The Production Manager launches the request for proposals
+The Production Manager selects the budget line and launches the request for proposals

-They select the activity from the catalogue (106 categories), describe the technical requirements and publish.
-The integrated AI assistant suggests improvements to the description to maximise the quality of supplier responses.
+Each request is launched against a specific production budget line eligible for the tax incentive — camera, lighting, transport, post-production, etc. The Production Manager selects the corresponding activity from the catalogue (106 categories), describes the technical requirements and publishes.
+The integrated AI assistant suggests improvements to the description to maximise response quality.
 On publishing, the system automatically notifies 100% of qualified suppliers for that activity and geography.

 AI assistant · Automatic notification